Meatless Monday Challenge

 How to Serve Arugula Pear Salad

 If you want to add extra flavor to this salad, you can serve it with a vinaigrette other than the quick and easy olive oil and balsamic vinegar combo.
-Try this Raspberry Vinaigrette or Pesto Vinaigrette.
+Try this Raspberry Vinaigrette!

-This Pear and Arugula Salad is delicious on its own as a side salad, but if you want to elevate this to main dish status, consider adding one of the following roasted veggies or fish dishes:
+This Pear and Arugula Salad is delicious on its own as a side salad, but if you want to elevate this to main dish status, consider adding a protein like this Almond Crusted Salmon or Blackened Cod.

 Overhead image of plated salad with sliced pear and arugula